LAAOUAFIFATIHA/Flask_weatherForcast/README.md

 ## Project Context
 <div align="justify">
 Our project entails a thorough examination of the options that the user has selected.
-It also gives the user the chance to generate his own data, which helps our program learn from it and predicts whether the user will like the weather or not.
+It also gives the user the chance to generate his own data, which helps our program learn from it and predicts whether the user will like the weather or not .
 </div>
 <div align="center">
     <a href="#">